 China prefers to discuss maritime territorial disputes with other regional parties to the disputes on a bilateral rather than multilateral basis.
 Some observers believe China prefers bilateral talks because China is much larger than any other country in the region, giving China a potential upper hand in any bilateral meeting.
-China generally has resisted multilateral approaches to resolving maritime territorial disputes, stating that such approaches would internationalize the disputes, although the disputes are by definition international even when addressed on a bilateral basis.
-(China's participation with the ASEAN states in the 2002 declaration of conduct DOC and in negotiations with the ASEAN states on the follow-on binding code of conduct (COC) [see Appendix C] represents a departure from this general preference.)
-Some observers believe China is pursuing a policy of putting off a negotiated resolution of maritime territorial disputes so as to give itself time to implement the salami-slicing strategy.
-175
+China generally has resisted multilateral approaches to resolving

-171 "No One Should Underestimate China's Determination to Uphold Peace in South China Sea: Chinese Ambassador," Xinhuanet, September 20, 2018.
+188 "No One Should Underestimate China's Determination to Uphold Peace in South China Sea: Chinese Ambassador," Xinhuanet, September 20, 2018.

-172 Leng Shumei and Liu Xuanzun (Global Times), "China Warns US Ships to Leave Sea," People's Daily Online, May 7, 2019.
+189 Leng Shumei and Liu Xuanzun (Global Times), "China Warns US Ships to Leave Sea," People's Daily Online, May 7, 2019.